d4wae89d498/NAWP/README.md

 - `watch-client`: Will watch for changes in client-side files and rebuild needed app parts when needed.
 - `watch-server` : Will watch for changes in php files and restart the server when needed.
 - `watch `: Will watch for both client and server changes, and will asynchronously rebuild the needed app parts or restart the server.
 - `lint` : Will analyse your client source code using tslint.
-Snipets

 ## Framework features